 Testing Team Takeaways

-Across all four, the biggest win was practicality: The Good Couch pieces arrive cleaned and ready for delivery, and the pricing makes it easier to prioritize layout over perfection.
-Marcus (6'1", 230) consistently rewarded the models with stronger edge feel and less sink.
-Carlos (5'11", 175) cared most about mid-back support during laptop sessions, and Mia (5'4", 125) quickly flagged which seats felt too deep or too “corner-cramped.”
-The Modern L was the steadiest on support; the Olive modular was the easiest to live with day-to-day.
+Across the four sectionals, the biggest theme in our testing was practicality.
+These are pre-owned pieces, so the value is tied as much to layout and everyday usability as to finish.
+Marcus (6'1", 230) consistently favored the models with a firmer edge and less sink.
+Carlos (5'11", 175) paid closest attention to mid-back support during laptop sessions, while Mia (5'4", 125) was quickest to notice seats that felt too deep or corners that felt cramped.
+In our group, the Modern L was the steadiest for support, and the Olive modular was the easiest to live with day to day.

 The Good Couch comparison chart